RANGE

 HABITAT

 Most live in the canopy of dense rainforests or at the edge of wooded areas near open savannahs.
-Some live in mountainous regions.
+Some live in mountainous regions, while others, such as the rainbow lorikeet, have adapted to living near urban areas that have a lot of trees.

 SIZE